The Gurkhas in Borneo

 Unknown to the Gurkhas, they were not the only visitors to Long Jawai; an Indonesian reconnaissance force had been hiding in one of the village longhouses and was now reinforced by a full-scale raiding party.* A border scout left for the village to visit his sick wife early on 28 September and, on the way, spotted some of the enemy.
 Unseen, he raced back to the hill and informed Tejbahadur.
 Unaware of the enemy's size, Tejbahadur rushed down to the three signallers and told them to call for support from regional HQ, located 70 miles away at Belanga.
 He then grabbed a case of grenades and returned to the hill, arriving there just as the position came under automatic and 60mm mortar fire.
 The signallers in the village were desperately trying but failing to make contact with regional HQ as the region was notoriously difficult for effective communications.
 Aware of the operators’ position, the Indonesians soon raked the school hut with gunfire, killing one Gurkha and one PFF operator instantly.
 The surviving PFF trooper managed to escape and stagger away despite being wounded.

-*Which probably explains why the villagers were reticent in helping the Gukhas.
+*Which probably explains why the villagers were so reticent to help the Gukhas.

 On the hill, the Gurkhas had started to return fire and put up a spirited defence.
 However, the border scouts with them started to lose heart and began slipping away down the reverse slope and over to a nearby stream.
 They were captured here by a group of Indonesians and frog-marched away.
 Lagging slightly behind, one scout saw his comrades being taken prisoner and decided to return to the Gurkhas.
 With just four men to call on, Tejbahadur was facing overwhelming odds, plus he had already lost one man killed from mortar fire and had another wounded in the leg by a bullet.
 The fighting lasted several hours, with the enemy getting bolder as the Gurkhas started running low on ammunition.
 Tejbahadur prudently had his men break off and retreat into the jungle.